MyrrhaMY/Project1_QD_2024/README.md

 - `code/`: SQL scripts and Jupyter Notebook for data cleaning and preparation.
 - `databoard/`: Quick sight file for the interactive dashboard.
-- `pipeline`: Matallion ETL pipeline for data timely, autorefresh.
+- `pipeline/`: Matallion ETL pipeline for data timely, autorefresh.

 ## Usage:
 1. Download the repository